KayleeMcLaren/kubernetes-devops-journey/week1-kubernetes-basics/README.md

 ![alt text](https://github.com/KayleeMcLaren/kubernetes-devops-journey/blob/main/images/ps%20aux%20error.png)

 ### **Why?**
-The nginx container image is minimal — it only includes what's needed to run nginx, nothing extra. ps is not needed to run nginx, so it's not included.
+The nginx container image is minimal — it only includes what's needed to run nginx, nothing extra.
+`ps` is not needed to run nginx, so it's not included.

 ### **Try a different way:**
 ```
 cat /proc/*/cmdline
 ```

+### Output:
 ![alt text](https://github.com/KayleeMcLaren/kubernetes-devops-journey/blob/main/images/alt%20processes%20cmd.png)

 ---

-## **Next, expose the deployment:**
+## **Next, exposed the deployment:**
-*Note: Right now the pods exist but can't be accessed from outside of the cluster*
+*Note: At this moment the pods existed but couldn't be accessed from outside of the cluster*

-## First, create a service: ##
+## First, created a service: ##
 ```
 notepad nginx-service.yaml
 ```